LunarG/VulkanSamples/BUILD.md

 set the version numbers and build description for your build.
 Doing so will set the information displayed for the Properites->Details tab of the loader vulkan-1.dll file that is built.

-Build all Windows targets after installing required software and cloning the LVL repo as described above by completing the following steps in a "Developer Command Prompt for VS2013" window (Note that the update\_external\_sources script used below builds external tools into predefined locations.
-See **LVL's Dependencies** for more information and other options):
+Build all Windows targets after installing required software and cloning the Loader and Validation Layer repo as described above by completing the following steps in a "Developer Command Prompt for VS2013" window (Note that the update\_external\_sources script used below builds external tools into predefined locations.
+See **Loader and Validation Layer Dependencies** for more information and other options):
 ```
 cd Vulkan-LoaderAndValidationLayers  # cd to the root of the cloned git repository
 update_external_sources.bat --all